OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: Experiments

-\paragraph{Static Scenes} Some earlier methods, such as N-EM \cite{greff2017neural} and AIR \cite{eslami2016attend}, have a tendency to segment the entire scene into excessively small parts, even when there are only a few objects present in the scene, which cause low segmentation metrics.
-Other methods demonstrate relatively higher AMI-O and ARI-O metrics, with GENESIS-V2 \cite{engelcke2021genesis} performing the best.
-However, achieving satisfactory results in foreground segmentation, most of these methods struggle to accurately segment the entire scene, except for GENESIS-V2, as indicated by lower AMI-A and ARI-A. We attribute this result to the fact that they are more likely to segment the large background into multiple parts (as the background in the proposed dataset is complex) to ensure that they can learn more than one representation to represent background.
+\paragraph{Background segmentation performance} Although several methods have good object segmentation performance, most of these methods failed to segment the whole scene, as shown by AMI-A and ARI-A. We attribute this result to the fact that they are more likely to segment the large background into several parts (since the background in the proposed dataset is not a solid color) to ensure that they can learn more than one representation to represent the complex background.
+On the contrary, some methods, such as GENESIS-V2~\cite{engelcke2021genesis}, group the background into a single cluster so that they can cleanly separate the foreground objects from the background.
+In addition, Methods such as GMIOO~\cite{yuan2019generative}, SPACE~\cite{lin2019space}, and OCLOC~\cite{yuan2022unsupervised}, which model the foreground and background separately, generally outperform methods that do not model backgrounds in background segmentation.

-An important result is that all of these methods failed in scene reconstruction.
-They may reconstruct scenes well in simpler synthesised dataset such as dSprites\cite{matthey2017dsprites}, Abstract Scene \cite{zitnick2013bringing} or even CLEVR\cite{johnson2017clevr}, so researchers mainly compare the segmentation performance to measure these models.
-However, results in the proposed dataset show that the improvement in image reconstruction performance is still worth investigating.SLATE\cite{singh2022illiterate} is an excellent example for this,as shown by MSE metrics,SLATE performs worst in terms of reconstruction despite of its good performance of segmentation.This is reasonable as SLATE is the only methods that adopts autoregressive transformer decoder instead of pixel-mixed decoder, which causes more uncertainty during reconstruction.

-\paragraph{Dynamic Scenes} SAVi\cite{kipf2022conditional} performs well in the proposed dataset in terms of segmentation but they still can not reconstruct well.
-We notice that STEVE\cite{singh2022simple} failed in the proposed dataset and we attribute this to the following reasons: 1) Like SLATE, STEVE also adopts autoregressive transformer decoder, which may cause bad reconstruction performance; 2) During training, the input video contains continues frames that nearly the same and STEVE cannot distinguish objects from the whole scenes.
-The discrete VAE used in STEVE makes it easier to reconstruct the scenes with simple representations.
-As a result, STEVE allocates nearly the whole scene into one slot so that it performs bad in segmentation.

-\paragraph{Multi-view Scenes} The chosen methods for multi-view scenes can segment the whole scene better than methods for static scenes as the images of the same scene in different views bring more information than individual images.
-Most of segmentation metrics(AMI-A, AMI-O,ARI-A and ARI-O) show that OCLOC\cite{yuan2022unsupervised} has better segmentation performance than SIMONe\cite{kabra2021simone} in BenchmarkA.
-We attribute this to the specific modeling of viewpoint in OCLOC, while SIMONe only averages the representations of same objects in different viewpoints to get viewpoint information.
-However, both of the two methods can not reconstruct the scene as well as the recent methods for static scenes, which is mainly because that the consistent viewpoint-independent representations for same objects in different viewpoints limit the ability to reconstruct different appearances of same objects.